cranjesh/images-test/TheSoldiersLegacyThorough.md

 Through mist-shrouded carriage windows, I watched London's gray suburbs give way to the garrison's stark brick buildings.
 In Cartwright's quarters, a desk, journal, and crisp uniform spoke of military precision.
 Evening bugle notes drifted through the window.

 ![Chapter 5 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter5A.webp)

+Holmes’s gaze flickered over the room, then back to Cartwright.
+"You’re uneasy, Lieutenant.
+Not about our presence, but about what we might already know."

 Holmes wasted no time.
 "We are investigating the circumstances of Captain Blackwood's death and the disappearance of his chest.
 Your insight would be invaluable."